J-TAG/easy-lang/README.md

 # Demo Script

-There an `index.php` in project that contains an example to show how to use EasyLang in your code.
+There is an `index.php` in project that contains an example to show how to use EasyLang in your code.